Cambridge-ICCS/TCTrack/docs/tracking-algorithms/track.rst

 filtered to remove any that do not travel a sufficient distance or last for a sufficient duration.

-Tracking can also be performed based using different fields, including mean sea level pressure, but this is not currently implemented in TCTrack.
+Tracking can also be performed using different fields, including mean sea level pressure, but this is not currently implemented in TCTrack.
 In addition, the TRACK algorithm describes performing checks for a warm core based upon the difference in vorticity between 850 and 200 hPa.
-However, it is not clear if this is included within the TRACK software.
+However, this is also not currently implemented.

 Further details can be found in [Hodges2017]_.